kwtucker/forgit/README.md

     <> Your Current Absolute Path is -> /Users/user/current/path/
     <>  Path cannot contain Forgit name.
     <> Enter Absolute path where you want the Forgit directory [ Enter For Here ]: /PATH/
-    <> Enter UUID from Forgit Online Terminal Page: YOUR ID
+    <> Enter UUID from Forgit Online Dashboard Page: YOUR ID

 ___